nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
 * can save the Taskmanager data in xml format and read it back.
+* can save the Taskmanager data at specified location and read from it.

 ### Common classes